Stone Cleaning and Sealing Tips for Natural Stone Pavers, Tile, Coping, and Step Treads.

 Stone Sealer Maintenance for Natural Stone Pavers, Tile, Coping or Treads: **

 With natural stone, you should never use a prophylactic coating type of sealer because the stone wants to breathe.
 Using a “breathable” stone sealer tends to last many years longer.
 When using a high-quality sealer, you will only have to seal every 5-15 years or longer.
 Some companies offer both a color-enhancing stone sealer and a “matte” finish stone sealer.
 Both types of sealers are impregnating sealers and penetrate the stone about a ¼”.
 The color-enhancing stone sealer will help the stone “pop” its deep rich darker color (like when it is wet but doesn’t add shine or sheen to the stone).
 The “matte” finish stone sealer leaves the stone the same color when it is dry.
 Gothicstone recommends Stain Proof, stone cleaner, and stone sealer products.

 Considerations when applying stone sealer:

-- If grout was newly applied to the tile, pavers, coping or treads, you should wait at least 2 weeks for the outgassing to complete before using stone sealer.
+- If grout was newly applied to the tile, pavers, coping, or treads, you should wait at least 2 weeks for the outgassing to complete before using a stone sealer.